-studies.253 There are many factors that may affect whether the person may get a residence permit for upper secondary education studies.
-The rules are different for asylum seekers and for people with a temporary residence permit that they wish to extend.
-The rules also vary depending on whether the person is an unaccompanied child, whether he or she is studying on a national program or on an induction programme, and in some cases on the date the first application for asylum was received, the duration of the processing time of the asylum application at first instance and whether the asylum seeker was considered to be an adult or a child at the date of the first instance decision.
+on whether the person is an unaccompanied child, whether they are studying on a national program or on an induction programme, and in some cases on the date the first application for asylum was received, the duration of the processing time of the asylum application at first instance and whether the asylum seeker was considered to be an adult or a child at the date of the first instance decision.

 The duration of the residence permit depends inter alia on the length of the course and whether it is a national or induction programme.
 A residence permit can be granted for 4 years or 13 months.
 The applicant can also get a residence permit that is valid for 6 months after the course is completed.
 The amendment is not only applicable to unaccompanied children; young persons coming to Sweden together with their families may also apply for a residence permit on the grounds of their upper secondary school studies.
-It also applies to people over the age of 18 but under 25.254
+It also applies to people over the age of 18 but under 25.

-There have been criticisms pointing out that very few people match all criteria to be granted residence permit on this ground.255 On 1 July 2018, a new legislation was introduced which made it easier to be granted residence permit to finish secondary education for persons who: (i) had applied for asylum before 24 November 2015, (ii) had been considered as minors when applying for asylum, (iii) had a processing time of at least 15 months at first instance and (iv) had turned 18 when the expulsion decision was ordered.
-Those who met the criteria in the new provisions were able to re-apply for a residence permit between 1 July 2018 and 30 September 2018.256 By August 2019, 7,303 persons were granted residence permits based on this provision.257 This specific provision was only in force for a limited period.
-For that reason, no new residence permits can now be granted based on this provision further to first-time applications.
+There have been criticisms pointing out that very few people match all criteria to be granted residence permit on this ground.
+On 1 July 2018, a new legislation was introduced which made it easier to be granted residence permit to finish secondary education.
+Those who met the criteria in the new provisions were able to re-apply for a residence permit.
+By August 2019, 7,303 persons were granted residence permits based on this provision.
+This specific provision was only in force for a limited period.
+No new residence permits can now be granted based on this provision further to first-time applications.